troyleach/movie_api/README.md

 none

 # Database
-No set up is needed.
-However I did have some issues with the path. currently hard coded.
-NOT ideal.
+No set up is needed. ~~However I did have some issues with the path. currently hard coded.
+NOT ideal~~.

+> I feel this has been resolved.

 # Set up the API
 `npm install`